Pedroabreu155/ptmoney/README.md

 I learned about Styled Components and how to use props and components with CSS in Js.

+I learned about Miragejs and how to simulate an API, it helps us to have a non-stopping development time when our backend team doesn't finished the current tasks

 The tests was made by Rocketseat team, and the grade was gave by Rocketseat's platform!

 #theFutureIsOpenSource :fire: